Discontinuance Application Of Telefonica Digital, Inc

 of 1934, as amended, 47 U.S.C. § 214, and section 63.71 of the Commission’s rules, 47 C.F.R. § 63.71, to

-discontinue certain domestic telecommunications services throughout the United States and the District of
+discontinue a certain domestic telecommunications service throughout the United States and the District

-however, that it now plans to discontinue its resold wholesale domestic and international
+account.
+TDI states however, that it plans to discontinue its retail telecommunications services and thus

-telecommunications services in the Service Areas as of January 1, 2014, or as soon thereafter as the
+discontinue JAJAH.Direct in the Service Areas as of January 31, 2014, or as soon thereafter as the

 2 The discontinuance of international service is governed by 47 C.F.R. § 63.19.
 TDI asserts that it is notifying the